The Five Invitations: Lessons On Life

 Looking to be a more supportive person?
 A new book to read with deep wisdom to share?
 A tool you can use to better serve your clients?
 An opportunity to better understand those who have passed?
 If so, there's a new book I'd like to introduce and recommend -

-If you've ever read the book, The Five People You Meet In Heaven, this book I want to talk about today is that, but in the reverse.
+If you've ever read the book, The Five People You Meet In Heaven (Amazon), this book I want to talk about today is that, but in the reverse.
 It talks about the five lessons you learn from those very same people, but just before they get there.

 In the 1980's Frank Ostaseski worked with the terminally ill in the AIDS community, eventually co-founding the Zen Project in San Fransisco, a Buddhist hospice healing center still in operation today.
 This work was and is incredibly challenging, and it fundamentally changed his life and the way he viewed it, from that point forward.

 Since then, Frank Ostaseski has been teaching, formulating and putting these lessons together for the hospice community and those he knew the information would serve best.
-Then, MacMillen Publishing asked if he could distil this information into a book, and naturally, he said yes.
-Then finally, fhis book found its way to me by means of the author's son.
+Then, MacMillen Publishing asked if he could distill this information into a book, and naturally, he said yes.

 The book explores the feelings of the dying, not just how we feel can about them, but what we can learn from the dying process of others, and how we can be better humans because of it and from it.